rathena/rathena/guidelines.md

 Check for removed or added blank lines on each commit.

-### 2. Use std::remove_if, std::remove & ... within std::vector::earse
+### 2. Use std::remove_if, std::remove & ... within std::vector::erase

 ##### Reason

 `std::vector` requires to be shrinked after using `std::remove`.
-To avoid forgetting about proper shrinking after removing an element the removing should always be bound to a call to `earse`.
+To avoid forgetting about proper shrinking after removing an element the removing should always be bound to a call to `erase`.

 ##### Note